eunos-1128/openstructure/modules/doc/actions.rst

                           the program fails for these cases.
     -d, --dump-structures
-                          Dump cleaned structures used to calculate all the scores as PDB files using specified suffix.
-Files will be dumped to the same location as original files.
+                          Dump cleaned structures used to calculate all the scores as PDB or mmCIF files using specified suffix.
+                          Files will be dumped to the same location and in the same format as original files.
     -ds DUMP_SUFFIX, --dump-suffix DUMP_SUFFIX
                           Use this suffix to dump structures.
-Defaults to .compare.structures.pdb.
+Defaults to _compare_structures
     -ft, --fault-tolerant
                           Fault tolerant parsing.
     -c CHAIN_MAPPING [CHAIN_MAPPING ...], --chain-mapping CHAIN_MAPPING [CHAIN_MAPPING ...]